 Atthoumani, Said, interior minister (1975) and chairman of the Politico-Military Directorate (1978) of the Comoros; nephew of Said Mohamed Jaffar.

 Attiyah, Abdul Rahman ibn Hamad al-, Arabic `Abd al-Rahman ibn Hamad al-`Atiyya (b.
 1950, Doha, Qatar), secretary-general of the Gulf Cooperation Council (2002-11).
-He joined the Qatari Foreign Ministry in 1973 where he held many diplomatic posts in Arab and other foreign capitals and international organizations.
+He joined the Qatari Foreign Ministry in 1973 and was ambassador to Saudi Arabia and Djibouti (1981-84) and France (1984-92) and permanent representative to UNESCO (1984-90).
 He was appointed undersecretary of the Foreign Ministry in January 1998 and stayed in this post till he was appointed a minister of state in 2000.